chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 toc: true
 ---

-[Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are based on [Wolfi](/open-source/wolfi/overview/), our Linux _undistro_ designed specifically for containers.
+[Chainguard Images](https://images.chainguard.dev) are based on [Wolfi](/open-source/wolfi/overview/), our Linux _undistro_ designed specifically for containers.
 Wolfi uses the [Alpine apk](https://wiki.alpinelinux.org/wiki/Package_management) package format, which contributes in making packages smaller and more accountable, resulting in smaller images with traceable provenance information based on cryptographic signatures.

 In this guide, you'll find general instructions on how to get started using Chainguard Images and how to migrate existing container-based workflows to use our images.
-For specific image usage instructions, please refer to our [Images Reference Docs](https://edu.chainguard.dev/chainguard/chainguard-images/reference/), which contains the full list of all images available to the public and their respective documentation.
+For specific image usage instructions, please refer to our [Chainguard Images Directory](https://images.chainguard.dev), which contains the full list of all images available to the public and their respective documentation.

 ## Quickstart: Using Chainguard Images

 To get up and running with Chainguard Images, you can use `docker` commands to pull and run images.
-For each specific image, you'll find this guidance on its overview page (for example, see [Node](/chainguard/chainguard-images/reference/node/overview/), [Python](/chainguard/chainguard-images/reference/python/overview/), or [NGINX](/chainguard/chainguard-images/reference/nginx/overview/)).
+For each specific image, you'll find this guidance on its overview page (for example, see [Node](https://images.chainguard.dev/directory/image/node/overview), [Python](https://images.chainguard.dev/directory/image/python/overview), or [NGINX](https://images.chainguard.dev/directory/image/nginx/overview)).

 ### Pulling a Chainguard Image